neo4j-partners/virtual-graph-dbx/docs/finding-fraud.md

 This walkthrough shows how the Finance Genie Virtual Graph finds money laundering.
 It covers fraud queries 1 to 10, the same set `uv run vg-demo --demo fraud` runs.
 Every query below has been tested on the Virtual Graph.
-Most come back in a few seconds.
-Query 7 takes about 15 seconds.
-Query 10 is the slowest and takes about three and a half minutes.
+Most come back in about a second.
+Query 7 takes about 4 seconds, and query 9 takes 5 to 9 seconds.
 Copy and paste each one as written.

 ## Overview of the Data